 The only thing left after finishing the previous processes is to find consumers.
 There are several methods for doing this.

 An excellent method to make money and become your own boss is to start a box truck business.
-Startup costs are quite minimal, but depending on the clients you service and how rapidly you can expand your business, the potential earnings could be rather substantial.
+Startup costs are minimal, but depending on your clients and how rapidly you can expand your business, the potential earnings could be substantial.

-Do your homework, follow the instructions above, and take action if operating a box truck business appeals to you in order to achieve the flexibility and autonomy you desire.
+Do your homework, follow the instructions above, and take action if operating a box truck business appeals to you to achieve your desired flexibility and autonomy.